rhit-williagm/ECE434/hw04/ReadMe.md

 Execute ./switchled to toggle 2 leds with P9_12 and P9_21 with mmap Execute ./toggleled to toggle an led with mmap

+With delay, the led toggled at ~2 Hz
+Without delay, it toggled ~2.94 MHz

 ## I2C via the kernel driver
 Run ./temp.sh to read the value of TMP101 in millidegrees C using the kernel